Pnlalessio/DLAI_project/README.md

  --num_episodes 'integer representing the number of episodes you want to test for the solution selected'

  # Install dependencies
- If you have created your environment, you can use the –file flag with the conda install command as:
+ If you have created your environment, you can use the --file flag with the conda install command as:

- conda install --file requirements.txt
+   'conda install --file requirements.txt'

  The command will resolve the packages specified in the file and install them in the environment.